Couple looking for Long hair Chihuahua. Resonably priced.

 Prevention consists of selecting dogs without the anomaly for breeding.
 Additionally, miniaturization has increased the risk of leg fractures in this breed.

-Availability The Sheltie is a popular breed and is readily available from breeders on the internet and locally.
+The Sheltie is a popular breed and is readily available from breeders on the internet and locally.
 Due to its popularity, prospective owners should be careful to only buy from reputable breeders that are careful in breeding dogs with positive qualities.
-Prices range from approximately $150-300 for adults, $350-600 for pet quality puppies, and $700-1200 for show and breeding quality puppies.
+Prices range greatly, depending on whether its a puppy or an adult, and whether you are looking for pet quality, or show and breeding quality.
+One reader recently said you may find an adult for as little as $300 (more at a reputable breeder), but expect to pay $800-$1200 for pet quality puppies, and $2000-$3500 for show and breeding quality puppies.

 Fletcher, W. R. (1977).
 Dogs of the World.
 Toronto: Ridge Press.